Distance Computer Science Program

 Georgia Tech is proud to offer computer science course options for high school students seeking dual enrollment at Tech.
 To get started, read below about course structures to see what’s right for you.

-• Each course is 3 credit hours, and each is offered in summer, fall, and spring semesters
+• Each course is offered in summer, fall, and spring semesters

 • Course requirements for each student include: